Peter Likins: President of Lehigh University

+He was president of Lehigh University from 1982 to 1997.
+Likins was elected a member of the National Academy of Engineering (1984) for contributions to spacecraft dynamics and control, and for leadership in engineering education through teaching, research, writing, and academic administration.
+While serving as President of Lehigh, first year student Jeanne Clery was raped and murdered.
+After the tragedy, Likins worked with Clery's parents and the United States Congress to pass the Clery Act.

-At each of these universities, Likins was a professor of engineering.
+At both Columbia and Lehigh, Likins was also professor of engineering.

-Likins graduated from Santa Cruz High School in 1953, where he was captain of the wrestling team and co-captain of the football team.
-He attended Stanford University and became a member of Delta Tau Delta International Fraternity.
+President of the University of Arizona

+He then served as president of the University of Arizona from 1997 until his retirement in summer 2006.
 During the last semester of his presidency, a wire from his pacemaker poked a hole in his heart, causing him to nearly faint during an emergency drill being conducted on campus at the time.
 He underwent open heart surgery soon thereafter.
 Under different conditions emergency medical personnel might not have been able to respond in time to save him.

-Likins was elected a member of the National Academy of Engineering (1984) for contributions to spacecraft dynamics and control, and for leadership in engineering education through teaching, research, writing, and academic administration.